-The members comprising the Supervisory Board meet the incompatibility and independence criteria identified above with, at 31 December 2015, none of the members holding Martifer shares, in compliance with Article 447 of the CCC.
+The members comprising the Supervisory Board meet the incompatibility and independence criteria identified above with none of the members holding Martifer shares, in compliance with Article 447 of the CCC, on 31th December 2016.

 b) Functioning

 34. Availability and place where the rules on the functioning of the Supervisory Board may be viewed